The Daily Planner

 Planning Your Day

 The daily planner splits your day into chunks of thirty minutes.
-That’s enough granularity for most people, and the planner is designed in such a way that if you have multiple items happening within the span of 30 minutes, there’s enough space to document it.
+That’s enough granularity for most people, and the planner is designed so that if you have multiple items happening within the span of 30 minutes, there’s enough space to document it.

-Your day begins at the time when you wake up.
-You will design your morning routine first.
-Most days, this routine will repeat itself because the idea is to turn it into a habit.
+Your day begins with your wake-up time, and the first thing you’ll design will be your morning routine.
+Most days, this routine will repeat itself because, as we established, the idea is to turn it into a habit.